LearnOnDemandSystems/docs/lod/acp-creation-process.md

 Create two virtual machines named vmweb@lab.labInstance.id and vmapp@lab.labInstance.id.
 ```

-The lab instance ID is added to the resource group properities as a tag.
+The lab instance ID is added to the resource group properties as a tag.

    ![](images/2020-05-25_9-09-18.png)